warren/perdicis-notes/content/Warren's long burgers.md

 ![[ChatGPT Image Apr 27, 2025, 10_49_30 AM.png]]

-OK I guess it looks pretty similar, but we're all [[AI art and human obsolescence|AI art skeptics]] these days.
+OK, I guess it looks pretty similar.
+We're all [[AI art and human obsolescence|AI art skeptics]] already anyways.

 ## Appendix: Tall burger hall of shame
 _Just gonna use this article to document the abominations I've seen but not eaten._